SmartPracticeschool/SBSPS-Challenge-4486-Sentiment-Analysis-of-COVID-19-Tweets-Visualisation-Dashboard./ReadMe.md

 ### Importing Flows
 1.Open Node-red Flow Editor.</br>
 2.Go to the top-right menu section and click on the import option.</br>
-3.Import the flows from the Flows folder.</br>
+3.Import the flows from the folder.
+After importing the flows, if certain nodes are not installed, install all required nodes from the manage palette of the menu section in node red flow editor.</br>
-4.Put your corresponding credentials in the Visual Recognition API node,</br>
-5.MapBox Access Token node,the Twitter node,the Postgrestor node and the Cloudant node.</br>
+4.Put your corresponding credentials in the Visual Recognition API node, MapBox Access Token node,the Twitter node,the Postgrestor node and the Cloudant nodes.</br>

 ### User Interface
    Copy the HTML code from the HTML/CSS folder in the repo(inline CSS)[use only on desktop]</br>